 Staggers ushered in a new era in which railroads could largely decide for themselves — rather than have Washington decide for them — what routes to use, what services to offer and what rates to charge.
-Since Staggers was passed, average rail rates have fallen 43%, safety has dramatically improved, rail traffic volume is up 90% and railroads have poured more than $710 billion — their own funds, not taxpayer funds — back into their networks.
+Since Staggers was passed, average rail rates have fallen 43%, safety has dramatically improved, rail traffic volume is up 90% and railroads have poured nearly $740 billion — their own funds, not taxpayer funds — back into their networks.

 The 1970s: Railroads at the Brink of Ruin